 Today, William Rooney is almost a forgotten name in the tradition of Irish nationalism, his writings and teachings generally unknown even to many of the most ardent nationalists.
 His death, at such a young age, younger than even Davis when he died, came at a time when the nationalist movement in Ireland was still fledgling, yet nonetheless his tireless work in those formative years helped set the foundation of what was to come.

-William Rooney was born in Dublin on 29 September 1873 and was educated by the Christian Brothers.
+William Rooney was born in Dublin on 29 September 1873, the son of a veteran of the Fenian Rising, and was educated by the Christian Brothers.
 In his youth, he was a member of the literary organisation, The Irish Fireside Club, where he first met Griffith.

-They would as adults co-found organisations such as the Celtic Literary Society and Cumann na nGaedheal (Society of the Gaels), and during this time, Rooney would become an accomplished writer for many nationalist organs, including United Ireland, Weekly Freeman, Northern Patriot and the Shan Van Vocht.
+They would as adults co-found organisations such as the Celtic Literary Society, where Rooney would edit the Society’s journal An Seanachaidhe, and also Cumann na nGaedheal (Society of the Gaels).
+During this time, Rooney would become an accomplished writer for many nationalist organs, contributing to the likes of United Ireland, Weekly Freeman, Northern Patriot and the Shan Van Vocht.

 The Shan Van Vocht, a highly influential nationalist organ in its own right founded by two young nationalist women from Ulster, Alice Milligan and Anna Johnston (who was known more famously by her pen name Ethna Carbery) folded in 1899.
 Rooney, who was a frequent contributor to The Shan Van Vocht, took over the newspaper and its subscription lists, and alongside Griffith, co-founded The United Irishman.
 It was noted by Padraic Colum, a friend of both men, that many of its early editions were almost entirely written by just the two men under several different aliases such was the lack of early support, yet The United Irishman would endure.
 And it was in The United Irishman that Rooney would first articulate his nationalist programme.